Baalkikhaal/Baalkikhaal.github.io/_posts/2021-05-03-Git-client-configuration-basics.md

 ## Summary

-`git config` is a powerful command and is extensively used along with `git help` command (See more on [Git help][post-3]) for commaon [everyday tweaking and referencing][ref-3].
-Infact, most of the information above can be attained by
+`git config` is a powerful command and is extensively used along with `git help` command (See more on [Git help][post-3]) for common [everyday tweaking and referencing][ref-3].
+In fact, most of the information above can be attained by

 ```bash
 git help config